Jamsonwan/DNN/README.md

-this project is for dnn，which is convient model.
+This project is dnn，which is a convient model.
 You can choose some parameters for your owen application.
+  layer_dims: denotes number of each layers.
+  classes: denotes number of classes